bengreatrix/cops_and_robbers_project/README.md

 	rosrun brandon_and_ben Mode_2_Robber.py
 	```

-	- NOTE: The Master IP Address should be the IP Address of the computer you wish to connect to.
+	- NOTE 1: The Master IP Address should be the IP Address of the computer you wish to connect to.
-	- NOTE: You shouldnt need to screen-peak at the master computer since the Mode_2_Robber.py script is able to send a raw camera feed across the linked network.
+	- NOTE 2: You shouldnt need to screen-peak at the master computer since the Mode_2_Robber.py script is able to send a raw camera feed across the linked network.
 It makes the game more fun!

 2. **Terminal 2** -- Run the manual keyboard controller:
 	```